Immunohistochemistry (IHC) Studies

 Special Staining Services

 Special stains traditionally refer to any staining other than an H&E. It covers a wide variety of methods that may be used to visualize particular tissue structures, elements, or even micro-organisms not identified by H&E staining.
-Listed below are a number of special stains performed on a regular basis:
+Listed below are several special stains performed on regular basis:

 - Giemsa (micro-organisms)